linesma/Optimus-indicator-Depreciated-/README.md

 4. Reboot the computer to have it load.

+## NOTE:

+You need to RESTART your laptop to have the graphics card change take effect.

 # Troubleshooting

 Q. I am getting an error message saying "Removed /etc/systemd/system/graphical.target.wants/disable-nvidia.service" or "Created symlink...."